-Health and social care can also often get mixed up; whilst health care is funded through taxes but free at the point of use, Brits are expected to pay for social care after being means tested.
+Health and social care often get mixed up; whilst health care is funded through taxes but free at the point of use, Brits are expected to pay for social care after being means tested.

 It can be difficult to identify the difference between the two, which can have a crucial impact on family finances.
 Generally, health care covers the treatment and controlling of an illness, disease or injury, whilst social care can include getting someone out of bed, helping them get to work, or supporting them at mealtimes.

 After assessing what support is needed, the local authority will work out how much to charge the person needing care – whether it’s day care, home care, or moving into a care home.

 The means test values the total income from pensions, benefits or earnings, as well as savings, investments, property and business assets.
 How much income and capital a person who needs care has, determines how much they will need to pay.

 Whilst some people pay nothing or have their care costs subsidised, others are required to pay for everything if they move into a care home and have over a certain amount in savings.

 Property is included as ‘capital’ in the means test unless a partner or dependent relative lives there, or the person receives respite care for under 12 weeks.
 Deferred payment agreements are available to those whose money is tied up in property.
 The local authority will delay care cost payments until a property is sold later down the line.

 Strip away the politics and social care is an emotive issue for those that need care and for their families.
 Whether it’s a helping hand getting to work, rehab after an accident, or residential care, everyone needs the reassurance that they’ll get the support they need if the time ever comes.